kiwidamien/StackedTurtles/content/metrics/bad_names.md

 ## Related Articles

-* Chad Sherrer's artice on Precision and Recall as conditional probabilities [_Confusion confusion_](https://cscherrer.github.io/post/confusion-confusion/)
+* Chad Scherrer's artice on Precision and Recall as conditional probabilities [_Confusion confusion_](https://cscherrer.github.io/post/confusion-confusion/)
 * [Interview Practice with Precision and Recall]() (to come)
 * [These aren't the metrics you're looking for]() (to come)